vitienesIsa/2nx/README.md

 4. Run the script: python ******.py

-Developed in the Zaslansky lab of the Department of Operative, Preventive and Pediatric Dentistry at Charité – Universitätsmedizin Berlin, with funding from the DFG (FOR5657).
+Developed in 06.2025 by Isabela Vitienes, in the Zaslansky lab of the Department of Operative, Preventive and Pediatric Dentistry at Charité – Universitätsmedizin Berlin, with funding from the DFG (FOR5657).